microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaTrustFrameworkPolicy.md

 Get-EntraBetaTrustFrameworkPolicy -Id <String> [-OutputFilePath <String>] [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description
-This cmdlet is used to retrieve the trust framework policies that have been created in the directory.
+this cmdlet is used to retrieve the trust framework policies that have been created in the directory.

-## EXAMPLES
+## Examples

 ### Example 1
 ```